wur-bioinformatics/introduction-to-bioinformatics/chapter5.md

 ### The history of genome sequencing

-The first genomes sequenced were those of the Phi X bacteriophage in 1977 and the Epstein-Barr virus in 1983.
+The first genomes sequenced were those of viruses: the Phi X bacteriophage in 1977 and the Epstein-Barr virus in 1983.
 The first bacterial genome, _Haemophilus influenzae_, was sequenced in 1995, followed by the first archaeal genome sequence of _Methanococcus jannaschii_ in 1996.
-In the same year followed the first eukaryotic genome, that of _Saccharomyces cerevisiae_ (baker's yeast). _Escherichia coli_, the main bacterial model organism, was sequenced in 1997.
+In the same year the first eukaryotic genome was published, that of _Saccharomyces cerevisiae_ (baker's yeast). _Escherichia coli_, the main bacterial model organism, was sequenced in 1997.
 Sequencing of the human genome started already in 1988 and was officially finished in 2003 ({numref}`landmarks_in_genetics`) and